skar-software/DuckDB-Go-Lambda/README.md

 # Go-DuckDB-Lambda
-this repository contains examples to successfully compile a golang binary to run on a AWS lambda
+This repository contains examples to successfully compile a golang binary to run on a AWS lambda

 - main.go has a simple duckdb program where duckdb is run in memory mode and reads data from a csv file thats present in this repository (`student-data.csv`)
 - since duckdb uses C++, the go-duckdb lib requires CGO (via which we can call C Code from Golang)